opencastsoftware/swarm-interview/README.md

 First, install [JetBrains Gateway](https://www.jetbrains.com/remote-development/gateway/), and [connect to Gitpod](https://www.jetbrains.com/help/idea/remote-development-a.html#gitpod_integration).

-Next, use [this workspace snapshot link]() to connect to the workspace.
+Next, use [this workspace link](https://gitpod.io/new#https://github.com/opencastsoftware/swarm-interview) to connect to the workspace.

 The workspace should open in IntelliJ.
 You will need to give IntelliJ some time to index dependencies - the downside of remote workspaces is that they can be a little slow!